Article 1- Preamble

 majority in the board, with appointments affirmed by the congregation.
 The list of nominations

 will be presented to the congregation at least two weeks in advance.
-An elder will have been a
+An elder must be an

 Section 4.
 Elders serve for three-year terms, beginning on the date of their affirmation by the